GideonDeon/GideonDeon/README.md

 - 👋 Hi, I’m Gideon
 - 👀 I’m interested in frontend and backend development
-- 🌱 I’m currently learning the language Django
+- 🌱 I’m currently learning the language node.js
 - 💞️ I’m looking to collaborate on some projects
 - 📫 How to reach me; gideong351@gmail.com, +2348090898383, +2349030739239